ezekielaquino/Deck3000/README.md

     import Deck3000 from 'deck3000';
 ```

+**Very important** You must also include the [css](https://github.com/ezekielaquino/Deck3000/blob/master/dist/deck3000.css) that comes with the module!

 ### DOM Structure
 **Deck3000** requires the following structure from your HTML (see below)
 - a parent container that includes the selector `js-deck3000`